roman-supercode/project-movie-mania/README.md

-# Frontend Project - Movie Mania🍿
+# Frontend Project - Movie Mania🍿 (Mobile)

 Made with Love❤️

-This is the Frontend project from Roman, Steffi, Akansel and Marius.
+This is the Frontend project from Akansel, Marius, Steffi and Roman.

 Following you find our Folder Structure: